Home/Stay Informed/All Diocesan Articles

 Located in the gentle, rolling landscape of Newtown, CT, Resurrection Cemetery spans seventy-eight peaceful acres of consecrated ground.
 It has long held the memories of loved ones, and now it also holds a new sanctuary for families who have known this tender kind of loss.

-The Little Angels Shrine is a circular, stone-lined space created specifically to honor babies lost through miscarriage, stillbirth, or early infancy.
+The Little Angels Shrine is a circular, stone-lined space created specifically to honor babies lost through miscarriage, stillbirth, early infancy, or abortion.
 It is a place where even the briefest lives are cherished, where memory is held with reverence, and where grieving hearts can breathe again.
 In harmony with the Church’s conviction that these children are precious souls, the shrine embodies a quiet confidence in God’s mercy and love.

 A graceful altar stands at the center, encircled by fourteen marble Stations of the Cross.
 Around the perimeter rise rows of memorial walls, each plaque bearing a name or date that represents a life beloved.
 For many parents, these plaques offer something profoundly healing: a way to say, “Our child was here.
 Our child mattered.”